Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces

-The water molecules in the region of the four bilayers melted to enlarge the QLL to study the crystallization process were monitored to study the growth mechanisms of TIP4P/Ice ice Ih at the basal and prism1 QLL/ice interface.
-The time evolution of the formation of these four ice bilayers at the basal (top panel) and prism1 (bottom panel) surfaces during the TIP4P/Ice crystallization process at 260 K is shown in the SI Fig. S10.
-We found that the crystallization process on the basal plane follows a 'bilayer-by-bilayer' \cite{NADA1996587} mechanism.
+The formation of the four bilayers above the interface where the melted region initially met the crystalline region was investigated by monitoring the water molecules in that region.
+In terms of the supercell coordinates, bilayers 1 to 4 correspond to 60-64 \AA, 64-68 \AA, 68-72 \AA\ and 72-76 \AA, respectively, in the Z direction orthogonal to the basal plane for the basal surface model, and to 59-63 \AA, 63-67 \AA, 67-71 \AA\ and 71-75 \AA, respectively, in the Y direction orthogonal to the prism1 plane for the prism1 surface model.
+The time-evolution of the formation of these four ice bilayers at the basal (top panel) and prism1 (bottom panel) faces during the TIP4P/Ice crystallization process at 260 K is shown in Fig.~\ref{tip4p_kinetics}.
+We found that the crystallization process on the basal plane follows a ``bilayer-by-bilayer'' mechanism\cite{NADA1996587}.
 The bilayer-by-bilayer pattern for ice crystal growth involves sequentially adding water molecules to the existing ice structure.
 This process occurs primarily through a mechanism in which molecules adhere to specific sites at the ice interface, forming a new layer that spreads laterally across the crystal.
 Growth proceeds uniformly as each layer completes before a new one starts.
 This can be seen in the first bilayer at 11 ns, the second bilayer at 18.4 ns, and the third bilayer at 23.4 ns.
-The first bilayer is ordered as the simulation progresses to 11 ns, while most of the second bilayer's molecular state remains disordered.
+The first bilayer is ordered as the simulation progresses to 11 ns, while most molecules in the second bilayer remain disordered.
 As the simulation continues to 18.4 ns, the second bilayer completes its crystallization and becomes ordered.
 Although the third bilayer of water molecules is partially ordered with a few ice-like molecules, most of the area remains liquid-like.
-When the simulation reaches 23.4 ns, the third layer of water molecules completes crystallization and becomes ordered, but the fourth bilayer of water molecules only has a few ice-like molecules.
-These behaviours reflect the bilayer-by-bilayer growth mechanism on the basal surface.
+When the simulation reaches 23.4 ns, the third bilayer completes crystallization and becomes ordered, but the fourth bilayer only has a few ice-like molecules.
+These behaviors reflect the bilayer-by-bilayer growth mechanism on the basal surface.